Skip to main content

 Core services

-The API service composes domain services into handlers registered in svc/api/routes/register.go.
+The API service composes domain services into handlers during startup.

-• Key service for authentication, authorization, key verification, and mutations.
+• Key service for root key verification, key authorization, and key mutations.

 • Usage limiter backed by Redis counters and MySQL for credit tracking.